VICTORIA-OKESIPE/Reflexive-Journal/README.md

-**Note:** This seminar addresses the practical realities of completing a PhD.
+**Note:** The practical realities of completing a PhD.
 While many assume intelligence determines success, the actual predictors are tenacity, resilience to setbacks, your advisor relationship, and self-organization.
-A successful PhD produces interesting, novel research with a promising future—but getting there requires managing a years-long process of independent research, writing, and defending your work.
-Drawing on my experience as a recent PhD graduate (2022) and my work with other doctoral students, I'll help you reflect on and improve your approach.
-We'll cover how to structure short and long-term timelines, identify essential tools and practices, and workshop specific challenges you're facing in your program.
-The goal is to develop the organizational and psychological skills that actually matter for completing a strong dissertation.
+A successful PhD produces interesting, novel research with a promising future, but getting there requires managing a years-long process of independent research, writing, and defending your work.
+Goal: to develop the organizational and psychological skills that actually matter for completing a strong dissertation. (~ Virginia Leavell)
+Question: "how to structure short and long-term timelines".